Centers for Disease Control and Prevention: Leadership

 David Sencer points to a depiction of Triatomine sp., which transmits Chagas disease.

 The director of the CDC is a position that currently requires Senate confirmation.
-The director serves at the pleasure of the President and may be fired at any time.
+The director serves at the pleasure of the president and may be fired at any time.
 The CDC director concurrently serves as the Administrator of the Agency for Toxic Substances and Disease Registry.

 Prior to January 20, 2025, it was a Senior Executive Service position that could be filled either by a career employee, or as a political appointment that does not require Senate confirmation, with the latter method typically being used.
 The change to requiring Senate confirmation was due to a provision in the Consolidated Appropriations Act, 2023.

-Twenty directors have served the CDC or its predecessor agencies, including three who have served during the Trump administration (including Anne Schuchat who twice served as acting director) and three who have served during the Carter administration (including one acting director not shown here).
+The CDC and its predecessor agencies have had more than twenty directors, including three during the Trump administration (including Anne Schuchat who twice served as acting director) and three during the Carter administration (including one acting director not shown here).
 Two served under Bill Clinton, but only one under the Nixon to Ford terms.